-\leoo{To the best of our knowledge, such questions have not been studied before.
-So far, most publications consider either directed or undirected phylogenetic networks, but do not study how they are related.
+To the best of our knowledge, the questions investigated in this paper have not been studied previously.
+To date, most publications consider either directed or undirected phylogenetic networks, but do not study how they are related.
 Exceptions are a paper studying how to optimally root unrooted trees as to minimize their hybridization number~\cite{van2018unrooted} and papers about orienting split networks~\cite{nanuq,huson2005reconstruction,strimmer2000likelihood}.
-Also see~\cite{uprooted}, which looks into the relationship between undirected phylogenetic networks and Buneman graphs.
-There is also a large body of literature on orienting graphs (see, e.g.,~\cite{Asahiro2016,alon1992colorings}) but such papers are not applicable to our situation, because, for example, they do not require the orientation to be acyclic (one exception being~\cite{atallah1983graph} which is discussed later) or they do not have our degree restrictions.
-Hence, this is the first paper that studies orientations of undirected genealogical phylogenetic networks.
+Also see~\cite{uprooted} which looks into the relationship between undirected phylogenetic networks and Buneman graphs.
+There is also a large body of literature on orienting graphs (see, e.g.,~\cite{Asahiro2016,alon1992colorings}), but such papers are not applicable to our situation because, for example, they do not require the orientation to be acyclic (one exception being~\cite{atallah1983graph} which is discussed later) or they do not have our degree restrictions. \remiee{Lastly, there are two papers that provide results on the orientability of genealogical phylogenetic networks.
 However, these only provide such results as sidenotes to their main purpose: rearranging networks~\cite{janssen2018exploring}, and characterizing undirected (unrooted) tree-based networks~\cite{Francis2018}.}